indgy/LittleBigTable/Readme.md

 ![Screenshot](screenshot.png)

-See the [Complete example](http://iangrindley.uk/LittleBigTable/examples/basic.php) in action.
+See the [Complete example](http://iangrindley.uk/LittleBigTable/examples/complete.php) in action, this uses Bulma for the styling as shown above.

 *LittleBigTable is very new and while it works well for my purposes you may find issues, please report them in the issue tracker.*